Coronavirus (Covid-19) update: Environmental Protection

 Excessive noise from neighbours and premises can be frustrating and cause a great deal of unnecessary stress and worry.
 The Pollution and Licensing section resolve the majority of complaints about neighbourhood noise by advice and informal action.
 Where necessary, enforcement action can be taken to resolve cases where noise is found and demonstrated to be persistent and excessive.
-There will be occasions where the Council is unable to take formal action.
-If the Council decides that this is the case residents will be informed and will be given advice about pursuing their own action in the magistrates court.
+There will be occasions where we are unable to take formal action.
+If we decide that this is the case residents will be informed and will be given advice about pursuing their own action in the magistrates court.